yyou1996/yyou1996.github.io/_pages/about.md

 Please refer to my [Google Scholar](https://scholar.google.com/citations?hl=en&user=Pv-V2igAAAAJ) for a complete list of the established works.

 <span style="color:red">**Recruitment.**</span>
-I am starting an AI for Life Sciences lab at [the Chinese University of Hong Kong, Shenzhen](https://sse.cuhk.edu.cn/en), in the School of Science and Engineering, and recruiting PhD students and research assistants.
+I am starting an AI for Life Sciences laboratory at [the Chinese University of Hong Kong, Shenzhen](https://sse.cuhk.edu.cn/en), in the School of Science and Engineering, and recruiting PhD students and research assistants.
 If you are passionate about leveraging AI techniques to build virtual biological systems (virtual cells, tissues, organs, etc.), please consider to [join us](https://yyou1996.github.io/laboratory/)!